jackc/doublecheck/README.md

 and `teams` tables or constraint triggers on `teams` and `players` that would check if the change is allowed.
 Both of these techniques are imperative rather than declarative validation.
 They require knowledge of how to write in a database procedural language.
-They are also can be error-prone.
+They also can be error-prone.

 An alternative is to use a view that detects invalid data.
 The maximum team size constraint can easily be expressed in a view.